 Battelle is guided by a founding mission.
 We invest our knowledge, talents and resources, helping our customers achieve their most important goals.
 We apply scientific rigor and creativity, succeeding where others may fail, and we invest in our communities, making the world better for generations to come.
 All of us share a common purpose: to solve the greatest challenges of today and tomorrow.

 Our 22,000 employees work at the forefront of scientific innovation to tackle critical challenges in security, human health, manufacturing, energy and environmental management.
 Battelle’s work is grounded in the belief that science, technology and a passion for excellence can make industries more competitive and the world a better place.

-We are currently seeking a Monitoring Technician (Demil Tech III).
-This position located in Richmond, KY.
+We are currently seeking a Monitoring Technician/Demil Tech III.
+This position is in Richmond, KY.